rfparedes/susecloudlaunch/README.md

 - Need the following to build instances in GCP
     - gcloud auth application-default login
-    - enabled Cloud Resource Manager API
+    - enabled Cloud Resource Manager API for project

 - The public key of logged in user will be used to login to instances